 Insist on these tests instead:

-• Lipoprotein A: It’s rarely used, but hundreds of research studies indicate that if it’s high, the risk of heart attack and stroke skyrocket.
+- Lipoprotein A: It's rarely used, but hundreds of research studies indicate that if it's high, the risk of heart attack and stroke skyrockets.

-• Inflammatory markers: Best known is hs-CRP, but there are at least 5 others he recommends, like MPO.
+- Inflammatory markers: The best-known is hs-CRP, but he recommends at least 5 others, such as MPO.

 4. Ask for an ECG

 Routine physical exams used to include an ECG or EKG, but they’re usually skipped now.
-Dr. Kahn recommends asking for one to find out your older adult’s QT interval (time between waves of heartbeat).
+Dr. Kahn recommends asking for one to measure your older adult’s QT interval (the time between heartbeats).

 If someone has a long QT interval (it’s genetic), they shouldn’t be prescribed common medications like cardiac drugs, antibiotics, antidepressants, and others that prolong the QT interval – that could cause death from cardiac arrhythmia.